SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/NOTEBOOKS_INTEGRATION_ANALYSIS_REPORT.md

 ---

-*This report establishes the foundation for transforming ChemML's educational materials into a world-class modular learning system that truly showcases the power of the hybrid architecture.*
+*This report establishes the foundation for transforming QeMLflow's educational materials into a world-class modular learning system that truly showcases the power of the hybrid architecture.*